 Students experiencing acute psychiatric emergencies will be seen without an appointment whenever Counseling and Psychological Services is open.

-Students can also be seen, without an appointment, in the CPS drop-in counseling offices.
+Students can also be seen, without an appointment, during drop-in hours.